 Let's break this down:

-- Lines 4-6 display any errors that may be present.
+- Lines 4-8 display any flash messages that may be present.

 @symbol on the main keyboard and some other features depending on your mobile device.
 Other than the custom keyboard, the email field behaves just like a regular text box.